Cheriot-Bett/cheriot/README.md

 # cheriot
-transform life with lines of code
+transform lives with lines of code